Sun (Cat Power album)

 Sun is the ninth studio album by American musician Cat Power.
 Her first album of all-original material since 2006's The Greatest, it was released on September 3, 2012, in the United Kingdom and in the United States on September 4, 2012, via Matador Records.
 The album was issued in a variety of formats, including a limited edition deluxe LP containing a 7-inch vinyl of bonus tracks.

 The album's lead single, "Ruin", was released for free download at Matador Record's store on June 20, 2012.
-A music video for album opener "Cherokee", directed by Marshall, was later released, while an ambient remix of the song by Nicolas Jaar is available to download from Cat Power's official website.
+A music video for album opener "Cherokee", directed by Marshall, was later released, while an ambient remix of the song by Nicolas Jaar was available to download from Cat Power's official website.
 The song was premièred on NPR's All Songs Considered on June 26, whose host Bob Boilen described the album as "[going in] yet another direction.
 A lot more drive, a lot more electronics, drum machines, synths—it's very bold."

 On April 10, 2013, Cat Power performed the previously unreleased track "Bully" on the premiere episode of the 42nd series of Later... with Jools Holland.
 Immediately following the broadcast, a new version of the album containing "Bully" as a bonus track was made available for download through iTunes.